 A website’s look and feel should be allowed to evolve and improve, but minor changes to your storefront might lead to major changes in conversions.
 Maybe your customers feel safer giving payment details if you include a lock icon on your checkout buttons, or they prefer adding products to their bag instead of the traditional cart.
 Maybe they want to be able to bypass the cart summary and go straight to checkout.

-Getting to know your customers is vital to tailoring your site to their preferences but how can you do this effectively?
+Getting to know your customers is vital to tailor your site to their preferences but how can you do this effectively?
 A/B testing is one tool you can use to measure how customers react to different variations in site functionality, especially when it’s included in a reliable ecommerce platform like Salesforce Commerce Cloud.

 What is A/B Testing and Why Should You Use it?